Great South Africa Exploration Tour

 Travel further south along the coast to Umhlanga Rocks, a holiday resort village on the coast.
 Umhlanga offers the best of two worlds, on one hand, you have everything that a city offers and on the other hand, you have the relaxed atmosphere of a holiday town.
 Make your choice from a variety of grill and seafood restaurants for your last dinner on the tour.

-Your tour will depart after breakfast.
+Your tour will continue after breakfast.
 The journey takes you past Pietermaritzburg and Bergville before reaching the Drakensberg mountain range and the Golden Gate Highlands National Park in the early afternoon.
 Witnessing a sunset in this National Park will make you realize how fitting the name is.
 The magnificent sandstone cliffs take on all hues of gold and orange during sunrises and sunsets.
-Explore the numerous caves and shelters displaying San (Bushmen) rock paintings and spot wildlife such as mongoose, eland, zebra and over 100 bird species.
-Opt for a self-guided hike or simply relax at the campsite.
+Explore the numerous caves and shelters displaying San (Bushmen) rock paintings and spot wildlife such as mongoose, eland, zebra and over 100 bird species. .
+En-route we visit the capture site of Nelson Mandela and experience the largest artwork in the country using this methodology of laser-cut metal beams.

-From Graaff-Reinet you head south, travelling through the open semi-desert Karoo landscapes with its distinctive flat-topped hills or “koppies” and picturesque wind pumps in the distance.
+From Smithfieldyou head south, traveling through the open semi-desert Karoo landscapes with its distinctive flat-topped hills or “koppies” and picturesque wind pumps in the distance.
 Our destination is Addo Elephant National Park.
-Enjoy an afternoon game drive, in your Mercedes Sprinter or do an optional open vehicle game drive.
-Have your camera ready while looking for an elephant, buffalo, lion, kudu, vultures and many of the hundreds of other species of animals and birds.
+Enjoy an afternoon game drive, in own vehicle or do an optional open vehicle game drive.
+Have your camera ready while looking for elephant, buffalo, lion, kudu, vultures, and many of the hundreds of other species of animals and birds.

 After an early morning game drive, you will head to Tsitsikamma National Park which is located on the scenic Garden Route, the stretch of coast from Mossel Bay in the Western Cape to Storms River in the Eastern Cape.
 The national park covers large swaths of indigenous forest, commercial plantation and Fynbos (natural shrubland).
 The climate is mild all year around, which lends itself to outdoor activities.
 Choose from self-guided hikes, black water tubing, Bloukrans bungee, a treetop canopy tour, abseiling and much more.

-You have the day free to enjoy some optional activities from self-guided hikes, black water tubing, Bloukrans bungee, a treetop canopy tour, abseiling and much more.
-Take the short hike that crosses the famous hanging bridge across the dark and brooding Storms River or the longer adventurous hike over boulders and through stretches of forest to a waterfall where the tannins from the trees colour the water dark reddish brown.
-Other trails offer the opportunity to search for the Knysna turaco (Knysna lourie) a beautiful blue and green bird if you want to tick some birds off your birding list.
+On this morning we visit the Tsitsikamma National Park.
+Take the short hike that crosses the famous hanging bridge over the dark and brooding Storms River.
+Other trails offer the opportunity to search for the Knysna turaco (Knysna Lourie) a beautiful blue and green bird if you want to tick some birds off your birding list.
+We return to Storm River Village to enjoy various optional activities or a hand-crafted beer.

-This morning we continue to Stellenbosch, the second oldest European settlement in the Western Cape.
-Stellenbosch is a town that became known as ‘The City of Oaks’ or ‘Eikestad’ in Afrikaans and Dutch due to the large number of Oak trees planted by founder Simon van der Stel.
-Explore the town's numerous curio shops, museums, coffee shops and restaurants all within walking distance.
+We continue via the famous R62 to Stellenbosch, the second oldest European settlement in South Africa.
+Stellenbosch became known as ‘The City of Oaks’ or ‘Eikestad’ in Afrikaans and Dutch due to the large number of Oak trees planted by founder Simon van der Stel.
+Celebrate a great holiday with a wine tasting at one of the many wine farms that Stellenbosch is known for.
+Offering an excellent opportunity to buy wine directly from the farm where it was produced and which you might not always find in supermarkets.
+Explore the town’s many curio shops, museums, coffee shops and restaurants all within walking distance.

 Celebrate a great holiday with a wine tasting at one of the numerous wine farms that Stellenbosch is known for.
 This also offers an excellent opportunity to buy wine directly from the farm it was produced at and which you might not always find in supermarkets.
 Then continue to Cape Town, the most popular tourist destination in Africa.
 Settle in at your hotel, and spend the rest of the day exploring this cosmopolitan city.
 Highlights include Table Mountain, V&A Waterfront & Aquarium, The Castle of Good Hope, Cape of Good Hope, Clifton’s 4th beach, Cape Malay Bo-Kaap, Kirstenbosch National Botanical Gardens, Mostert's Mill and the Groote Kerk.
 Overnight at the Breakwater Lodge close to the V&A Waterfront.